paperos-labs/paperos-docs/content/resources.md

 ---
 weight: 1200
-title: Resources
+title: Records
 ---

-# Resources
+# Records

-Resources are the collections of data that can be both the result of form submissions, and made available for autofill selection to future forms.
+Records are the collections of data that can be both the result of form submissions, and made available for autofill selection to future forms.

 ## Create One